neonnnnn/pyrfm/README.md

-# random-features
+# pyrfm
-Python implementation of random features.
+A python implementation of random feature maps.